The importance of an integrated tech stack

 Thanks to GuestRevu’s real-time guest feedback and reputation management features, integrated with For-Sight’s CRM and targeted marketing solutions, The Hotel Folk possessed rich data and were able to:

-• Access client data, sales data and guest satisfaction data in one centralised point across the hotel group.
+- Access client data, sales data and guest satisfaction data in one centralised point across the hotel group.

-• Understand guest experiences better, and act on their experiences in real time.
+- Understand guest experiences better, and act on their experiences in real time.

-• Motivate and incentivise Hotel Folk staff that perform well with positive feedback from guests.
+- Motivate and incentivise Hotel Folk staff that perform well with positive feedback from guests.

-• Refine and personalise targeted marketing messages.
+- Refine and personalise targeted marketing messages.

 Having the advantage of an integrated tech stack automates and streamlines the way the Hotel Folk access and use data to continue pleasing their guests; and, as David explains: “I guess what I probably didn't understand at the beginning was actually how well as agencies they [GuestRevu and For-Sight] would work together.
 And it's probably that collaboration that's given the real power in the data and information that we have, because they have really championed and driven that forward, without me really having to get involved and drive that”.

 From an internal point of view, it's really powerful.
-I mean we use it to inform our refurbishment programme, we understand by room type where the biggest issues are in certain bedrooms so we can focus our maintenance teams and our refurbishment you know into those specific areas, you know so we can add value in so many different ways as well as making ongoing operational improvements to standards and procedures to make sure that we get it right every single time so if you don't use it, then I would definitely say that you're missing out.
+We use it to inform our refurbishment programme, we understand by room type where the biggest issues are in certain bedrooms so we can focus our maintenance teams and our refurbishment into those specific areas.

 The Results